Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 Test to see if the peroxide works

-Another thing that comes up a lot is: How can I adjust the peroxide?
-How do I know it’s working?
+Another question that frequently arises is: How can I adjust the peroxide, and how do I know it’s working?

 These pumps come in different sizes that inject the peroxide, and it depends on how many gallons per minute you’re trying to treat.
 Here’s the basic overview: What you want to do is you want to inject enough peroxide to overcome the hydrosulfide and interact with any organic bacteria.